willingc/willing-consulting-2022/blog/posts/2014-02-07-weekend-wisdom-python.md

   - wisdom
 ---

-# Weekend Wisdom: “Python Pocket Reference” by Mark Lutz; O’Reilly Media

 ![Python Pocket Reference](../../static/images/2014/02/cat1.gif)

-### A handy and helpful guide on the current state of Python
+## A handy and helpful guide on the current state of Python

 As someone who teaches beginning Pythonistas to l1earn to program, this updated edition of the Python Pocket Reference is worth keeping close at hand.